 Equally refreshing, though often deceptively strong, is sangria, a wine-and-fruit punch which you’ll come across at fiestas and in tourist bars.

 Tinto de verano is a similar red wine and soda or lemonade combination which is a great refresher in high temperatures.

 In mid-afternoon – or even at breakfast – many Spaniards like a small liqueur with their coffee.
-The most popular are anis (like Pernod) or cheaper local brandy such as Magno or Soberano.
+The most popular is anis (like Pernod) or cheaper local brandy such as Magno or Soberano.